 - If the Entrepreneur makes the notification of withdrawal by electronic means possible, he shall promptly send a return receipt.

-- The Entrepreneur shall reimburse all payments made by the Consumer, including any delivery costs that the Consumer may charge for the returned product, as soon as possible but within 14 days following the day on which the Consumer notified him of the withdrawal.
+- The Entrepreneur shall reimburse all payments made by the Consumer, excluding any delivery costs and payment costs charged by the entrepreneur for the returned product, as soon as possible but within 14 days following the day on which the Consumer notified him of the withdrawal.
 Unless the Entrepreneur offers to collect the product himself, he can wait with paying back until having received the product or until the Consumer proved that he returned the product, whichever occurs first.

 - The Entrepreneur shall make use of the same means of payment that the Consumer used, unless the Consumer consents to another method.
 The reimbursement is free of charge for the Consumer.